pikasTech/pikadoc-en/docs/source/mem_pool.md

 ## Overview

-PikaScript has a built-in compact memory pool for small resource chips, which is not enabled by default.
+PikaPython has a built-in compact memory pool for small resource chips, which is not enabled by default.

 Compact memory pooling can reduce memory fragmentation from the usual 20-30% to less than 5%.